Were You Retaliated Against At Work? A Lawyer Can Help

-We offer free case evaluations.
-During your free case evaluation, you will talk to one of our experienced employment attorneys.
-That attorney will answer all of your questions and explain the law that applies to your circumstances.
-If we believe you have a claim, and you hire us, we will aggressively pursue your claim and hold your employer accountable for any unlawful actions.
+We offer free case evaluations in which a member of our team will listen to your story and explain your legal options.
+If we believe you have a claim, and you hire us, our employment attorneys will aggressively pursue your claim and hold your employer accountable for any unlawful actions.

 Common workplace retaliation cases